How to Check the Health of Your Active Directory

 2. Test DNS Functionality

-Active Directory heavily relies on DNS for its operations.
-If DNS is not working correctly, AD might not function as expected, leading to login problems, service disruptions, or even domain-wide failures.
-It is vital to ensure your DNS settings are correct and that DNS servers are properly replicating.
+Active Directory relies heavily on DNS for its operations.
+If DNS is not working, AD might not work as expected, causing login problems, service disruptions or even domain wide failures.
+Make sure your DNS settings are correct and DNS servers are replicating correctly.

 Tools to Check DNS: